r15i/obsidian-vault/Project Management/Project Management Process Groups.md

 ![[Pasted image 20240111191240.png]]
+# Static risk assessment (Project Management Process Groups)
+For a "static" risk assessment, where a risk has a medium probability of occurrence and a medium impact, the most recommended action is:

+**a) Keep into consideration**

+This means that the project team should be aware of the risk, monitor it, and factor it into their planning and decision-making processes.
+Ignoring or hiding the risk is not advisable, and taking action would typically be reserved for risks with higher probabilities or impacts that require proactive mitigation or response efforts.
+Keeping the risk into consideration allows for ongoing awareness and management without necessarily implementing immediate actions.

 # Five Project Management Process Groups
 Refer to a set of interrelated and distinct phases or stages that a project goes through from initiation to closure.
 #### The Scoping Process Group